 Part 3: The closing (‘settlement’) itself

-The closing, or 'settlement' process itself general takes place at one table (either at the office of an attorney or title company), where buyers sign all documents related to their loan and the transaction itself.
+The closing or ‘settlement’ process itself general takes place at one table (either at the office of an attorney or title company), where buyers sign all documents related to their loan and the transaction itself.
 After all documents are signed and payments exchanged, buyers generally take possession of the keys after the deed is recorded unless a separate agreement has been reached to allow the seller to stay in the property for a period after closing.
-The detailed steps that make up closing are:
+The detailed steps that makeup closing are:

-- As part of the prepartion for closing, the attorney or title company performs a title search (if they haven't already) to determine if there are any liens or assessments on the title.
-Provided the title is deemed 'clear,' the closing proceeds as planned and the attorney or title company issues a title commitment.
+- As part of the preparation for closing, the attorney or title company performs a title search (if they haven’t already) to determine if there are any liens or assessments on the title.
+Provided the title is deemed ‘clear,’ the closing proceeds as planned and the attorney or title company issues a title commitment.
 All paperwork for changing the title / deed and title insurance is prepared, and a final closing date is confirmed with all parties.